As a component of the initial evaluation of a patient presenting with hepatosplenomegaly using dried blood spot specimens

 4. Murugeasan V, Chuan WL, Liu J, et al: Glucosylsphingosine is a key biomarker of Gaucher disease.
 Am J Hematol.
 2016 Nov;91(11):1082-1089

 A 3-mm dried blood spot is extracted with internal standard.
-The extract is subjected to liquid chromatography-tandem mass spectrometry (LC-MS/MS) analysis.
+The extract is subjected to liquid chromatography tandem mass spectrometry (LC-MS/MS) analysis.
 The MS/MS is operated in the multiple reaction monitoring positive mode to follow the precursor to product species transitions for each analyte and internal standard.
-The ratio of the extracted peak areas to internal standard is determined by LC-MS/MS is used to calculate the concentration of in the sample.(Unpublished Mayo method)
+The ratio of the extracted peak areas to internal standard determined by the LC-MS/MS is used to calculate the concentration of in the sample.(Unpublished Mayo method)

 Tuesday